magentabusiness/magentabusiness.github.io/docs/trendz/ai-widget-summary.md

 * TOC
 {:toc}

-AI Widget Summary is a dashboard control that turns live ThingsBoard telemetry into an immediate, human-readable answer.
+AI Widget Summary is a dashboard control that turns live IoT Hub telemetry into an immediate, human-readable answer.
 When pressed, it collects telemetries and attributes you specify, fills a chosen prompt (from the built-in library or your own), and calls the connected LLM provider.
 The returned output appears in the widget, giving operators a quick status digest, anomaly explanation, recommended next steps, or any other insight the prompt defines.

 Several ways are available for integrating AI summaries with different types of widgets.

-## ThingsBoard Widgets
+## IoT Hub Widgets
-You can easily integrate custom prompts from Trendz to generate a summary of the data displayed in your ThingsBoard widgets.
+You can easily integrate custom prompts from Trendz to generate a summary of the data displayed in your IoT Hub widgets.
-This feature is available starting from **ThingsBoard PE v3.6 and higher**.
+This feature is available starting from **IoT Hub PE v3.6 and higher**.
 ### Trendz Summary JS Module
-Depending on your ThingsBoard version, the setup process is slightly different:
+Depending on your IoT Hub version, the setup process is slightly different:

-#### ThingsBoard v3.9 and Higher
+#### IoT Hub v3.9 and Higher
-Since v3.9, ThingsBoard supports using JS Modules directly in widget actions, making summary configuration straightforward.
+Since v3.9, IoT Hub supports using JS Modules directly in widget actions, making summary configuration straightforward.
 To set up the Trendz Summary Module:
 * Open the Settings page in the Trendz App.
 * Click the Upload Module button.